 For those with greater education and income, there is likely to be an even greater span of well-being in retirement giving far more time to do more than walk an endless beach.
 An average person in their early 60s today is likely to enjoy nearly 20 healthy life years ahead of them.1

 Many see this first retirement phase as a honeymoon stage.
 It’s a time filled with travel and participation in other leisure activities, perhaps with a balance of work, part-time employment, or volunteering to remain engaged and to ensure adequate income to support loved ones.
 Among 65- to 74-year-olds, labor force participation is predicted to hit 30.2% by 2026.2

 The Honeymoon Phase is characterized by resources and well-being comparable to life during full-time work.
 Shifting responsibilities, desire to pursue existing and new interests, and additional healthy life years often allow for more freedom.
 It is also the opportune time to anticipate and safe-guard against potential decreases in resources in the future through planning.

-Baby boomers, even in their retirement years, are increasingly described as the Sandwich Generation because of their responsibilities in continuing to support adult children in addition to caring for frail aging parents.
-Today, 28% of adult children provide financial help to their aging parents.3
+Baby boomers, even in their retirement years, are increasingly described as the sandwich generation because of their responsibilities in continuing to support adult children in addition to caring for frail aging parents.
+Today, 16% of adult children provide financial help to their aging parents.3

 As young adulthood for millennials extends, clients’ adult children may also still be living at home or be somewhat financially dependent.
-In a Pew study, 35% of people age 18 to 34 moved back in with their parents due to economic conditions.4
+In 2018, 27% of men and 17% of women ages 25-29 lived with their parents.4

 Older Workers Outpace Growth Rate of Other Age Groups5